abostroem/2015-01-03-aas/blog_post/swc_aas_notes.md

 [AstroPy](http://nbviewer.ipython.org/github/abostroem/2015-01-03-aas/blob/gh-pages/intermediate/astropy/Introduction_to_Astropy.ipynb).
 Most of the Python we did on day 2 was presented in a show-and-tell manner where students executed pre-written code rather than typed it themselves.
 This was an effective way to show them what is available.
-While this is good for future reference I worry that we may be giving them more information than they can digest in a day.
+While this is good for future reference, I worry that we may be giving them more information than they can digest in a day.

+One of the most consistent bits of feedback we got was that people really like doing group exercises like the code review exercise on day 1.
+Our Python lessons had little in the way of exercises, especially on day 2, but with these workshops there is always a balancing act between having exercises and trying to cover lots of material.

 Overall - this workshop went very smoothly - no major issues.
 Thanks to all the instructors and helpers!